cbcabc/keyiwang.github.io/_pages/about.md

 -----<br/>
 My paper _A Robust Range Spread Target Detector for Wideband Radar Using Envelope Model Prior_ was __accepted__ by CISP-BMEI, Jul.
 2024.<br/>
 -----<br/>
-My paper _Modeling method for statistical characteristics of dynamic RCS based on the mixture distribution_ was __accepted__ by the 18th National Conference on Signal and Intelligent Signal Processing and Application, Sept.
+My paper _Modeling method for statistical characteristics of dynamic RCS based on the mixture distribution_ was __accepted__ by the 18th National Conference on Signal and Intelligent Information Processing and Application, Sept.
 2024.

 Others
 =====